Ion Varta

 Ion Varta (born 12 December 1958, Larga, Briceni) is an academic and politician from the Republic of Moldova.

 Biography

 After graduating in 1982 from Moldova State University with a degree in history, he joined the faculty at Ion Creangă State Pedagogical University.

 From 2005 to 2009, Varta served as member of the Parliament of Moldova.
-He is a member of the Commission for the Study of the Communist Dictatorship in Moldova.
+He was a member of the Commission for the Study of the Communist Dictatorship in Moldova.